Call for applications for PhD studentships in Cyber Security (2020 entry)

 - Approach potential supervisors to discuss your research topics to identity the principal supervisor(s) you want to work with and to get advice on how to prepare a research proposal (required as part of your application material, see below).

 - Prepare your application material, which should include

 - the certificate(s) and transcript(s) of all university degree programme(s) studied

 - a research proposal on a selected topic including a mini literature review, a proposed methodology, a work plan and a bibliography

 - proof of your English qualifications (if not obvious from other application material)

 - proof of your home student status (if you consider yourself eligible as a home student)

 - at least two reference letters (which can be provided after you submit your formal application)

-- After you have all your application material ready, visit one of the following web pages to submit your application depending on which school and which programme you want to be registered with.
-If you want to register with the School of Engineering and Digital Arts, ask your potential supervisors on which programme you should apply for.
-If you are equally interested in applying to both Schools, then submit two separate applications to both Schools so you can be considered by both.
+- After you have all your application material ready, visit one of the following web pages to submit your application depending on what type of PhD studentships you are applying for and which school your desired principal supervisor belongs to.
+If you are equally interested in applying to more than one School, then submit separate applications to all Schools so you can be considered by all.
 We will consider which School we will recommend you to register if we decide to make you an offer.
 In your application, please include the following phrase "Applying for KirCCS/SoCyETAL PhD studentships" or "Applying for CSC funded PhD studentships" and the name(s) of principal supervisor(s) you are applying to work with.
 If you are applying to more than one School, mention other school(s) you are applying for in each separate application.

-If you have questions on the School level PhD admissions procedure, please contact:
+If you have questions on the School level PhD admissions procedure, please contact the relevant School(s):